23-MDDN342/randomised-collection-panwung/README.md

 29/04
 Made new accessory for king: crown.
 These new accessories are given based on which card a competitor held first, e.g. if a competitor has both a king and a queen, but recieved the king card first, then it will have a king accessory.
 The box also now has an accessory.
 Its shape and colour is determined by the most occuring symbol out of J Q K and Blackjack, and its colour is determined by the most occuring suit.

+30/04
+Added the last two accessories for J Q: star and dagger respectively.